vladventura/ambience/README.md

 **For 64-bit Fedora users:**
 - install the same 32-bit libraries using the following command: <br />
   `sudo yum install zlib.i686 ncurses-libs.i686 bzip2-libs.i686`

+After installing the missing dependencies/libraries, if applicable:

-- Extract the contents of the downloaded zip file, and copy them to a directory of your preference.
+- Extract the contents of the downloaded Android Studio zip file, and copy them to a directory of your preference.
 It is recommended that you extract it in your user's root directory.
 This should result in having a new directory with this path: ```~/android-studio/```.
 - Run the ```studio.sh``` script inside the ```bin/``` directory of the extracted file.
 Ex: ```~/android_studio/bin/studio.sh```.
 - Follow the instructions provided by the setup program.

 ## C languages Tools
 These tools are needed for Flutter to properly make and build its dependencies.

-## C languages Tools: Windows
+### C languages Tools: Windows
 Msys2, the tool we're recommending here, only works with Windows 8.1 or above.
 For older versions of Windows, please look at the separate [mingw](https://www.mingw-w64.org/) installer.